Passengers on Queen Mary 2 sickened by unidentified pathogen

 The symptoms are those of norovirus, a contagious microorganism that can be acquired from an infected person, contaminated food or water, or by touching contaminated surfaces, according to the U.S. Centers for Disease Control and Prevention.

-Norovirus causes an inflammation of the stomach or intestines called acute gastroenteritis, producing stomach pain, nausea and diarrhoea, and is the most common cause of acute gastroenteritis in the United States.
+Norovirus causes an inflammation of the stomach or intestines called acute gastroenteritis, producing stomach pain, nausea and diarrhea, and is the most common cause of acute gastroenteritis in the United States.

 Each year, norovirus causes some 21 million illnesses, of which 70,000 require hospitalization.
 It kills about 800 people a year, the CDC says.

-The Queen Mary 2, with 2,613 passengers and 1,255 crew members, is now docked in Saint Lucia in the Caribbean, according to ship owner Cunard Line, which is owned by Carnival Corp (CCL.N).
+The Queen Mary 2, with 2,613 passengers and 1,255 crew members, is now docked in Saint Lucia in the Caribbean, according to ship owner Cunard Line, which is owned by Carnival Corp.
 The cruise left Brooklyn, New York, last Saturday and is due to return there next Thursday.

 The CDC learned of the illnesses on the QM2 on Christmas Day on Tuesday, and of those on the Emerald Princess last Saturday.
 Vessels are required to notify the agency when 2 percent of those on board develop a gastrointestinal illness.